lukehassel/btree/README.md

 You can store `bson_t*` documents as values.
 Pass a destroyer that calls `bson_destroy` so the tree cleans up documents.

+Important: A B+ tree indexes by a single key.
+When you insert a `bson_t*` as the value, you must choose exactly one field to use as the B+ tree key.
+Queries by other BSON fields are not automatic; to "search by another field" you either:

+- Build a second B+ tree keyed by that other field (secondary index), or
+- Scan over a key range and filter each BSON document in user code.

 Build requirements:

 - Install mongo-c-driver (provides libbson).
 On macOS: `brew install mongo-c-driver`.